almazrafi/Fugen/README.md

 So, make sure that the chosen frame in the file URL (see [Figma file](#figma-file)) allows to filter out the components that should not render images in Figma file.

-#### Only Exportables
+#### Only exportables
-If this option is `true` only the component marked as exportable on Figma will be render in file and assets.
+If you want to export only those components that have [export settings](https://help.figma.com/hc/en-us/articles/360040028114-Getting-Started-with-Exports) in Figma, set the `onlyExportables` flag to `true`.

 #### Xcode-assets
 It's recommended to specify the path to a subfolder inside the Xcode-assets folder in the `assets` parameter,